timescale/docs/timescaledb/how-to-guides/hypertables/create.md

 </highlight>

 <highlight type="note">
-If your table has a `PRIMARY KEY` or `UNIQUE` constraint, that key or constraint must include all columns that are used to partition your hypertable.
-All TimescaleDB hypertables are partitioned by a time column, so the key or constraint must include the time column.

-It may additionally include columns that aren't partitioning columns.
-For more information, see [the troubleshooting section](https://docs.timescale.com/timescaledb/latest/how-to-guides/hypertables/create/#primary-keys-and-unique-constraints).
+If you get an error when creating a hypertable with a `PRIMARY KEY` or `UNIQUE` constraint, see [the troubleshooting section](https://docs.timescale.com/timescaledb/latest/how-to-guides/hypertables/create/#primary-keys-and-unique-constraints).
 </highlight>